Paris under Louis-Philippe: Monuments and architecture

-The beginning of architectural restoration
+Beginning of architectural restoration

 During the reign of Louis-Philippe a movement was launched to preserve and restore some of the earliest landmarks of Paris, many of which had been badly damaged during the Revolution.
-It was inspired in large part by Victor Hugo's hugely successful novel The Hunchback of Notre-Dame (Notre-Dame de Paris), published in 1831.
+It was inspired in large part by Victor Hugo's hugely successful 1831 novel The Hunchback of Notre-Dame (Notre-Dame de Paris).
 The leading figure of the restoration movement was Prosper Mérimée, named by Louis-Philippe as the inspector General of Historic Monuments.
 In 1842, he compiled the first official list of classified historical monuments, now known as the Base Mérimée.
 In addition to saving architectural landmarks, he participated with his friend the novelist George Sand in the discovery of The Lady and the Unicorn tapestries at the Château de Boussac in the Limousin in central France; they are now the best-known possessions of the Cluny Museum in Paris.
 He also wrote the novella Carmen on which the opera of Bizet was based.

 The first structure to be restored was the nave of the church of Saint-Germain-des-Prés, the oldest in the city.
-Work also began in 1843 on the cathedral of Notre Dame, which had been stripped of the statues on its facade and of its spire.
+Work also began in 1843 on the cathedral of Notre-Dame, which had been stripped of the statues on its facade and of its spire.
 Much of the work was directed by the architect and historian Eugène Viollet-le-Duc who sometimes admitted that he was guided by his own scholarship of the "spirit" of medieval architecture, rather strict historical accuracy.
 The other major restorations projects were devoted to the medieval Sainte-Chapelle and the Hôtel de Ville, which dated from the 17th century.
 The old buildings that pressed up against the back of the Hôtel de Ville were cleared away, two new wings were added, the interiors were lavishly redecorated, and the ceilings and walls of the grands salons were painted with murals by Eugène Delacroix.
 Unfortunately, all the interiors were burned in 1871 by the Paris Commune.